 This little girl is looking at a relief map of the testing facility.
 You can see the shape of the peninsula jutting out into the sea.

-Here are a couple of nose cones from the V-2 rocket – one intact, and another that hit the ground.
+These are nose cones from the V-2 rocket — one intact, and another that hit the ground.
 There were a lot of duds and failed test flights from the experimental station before they finally got it right.

 And now for the personal reason for our visit.
 My father-in-law Kurt Drews worked here during the war.